Mayank-Bhatia/poker-function/README.md

 One Pair <br>
 High Card

-Here's a sample playthough (inpur prompts in bold):
+Here's a sample playthough (input prompts in bold):

 *p-p-p-poker function.*